BosEriko/dotfiles/README.md

 - Select Screenshots from the list of options on the left
 - Change the hotkey of "Screenshots and recording options" to `option + cmd + p`

+Lastly, since [Yabai](http://github.com/koekeishiya/yabai) will replace the default status bar as well, we need to adjust one last thing:
+- Open System preferences and go to General
+- Check "Automatically hide and show the menu bar"

 Close Accessibility's setting and then install [Dash](https://kapeli.com/dash) and [Contexts](https://contexts.co/).
 Be sure to set Dash and Contexts to dark mode after installing them!

 That's it!
 You can now open Hyper or VSCodium.